The 10 Easiest Programming Languages to Learn Right Now

 Choosing your first programming language as a beginner won’t always be straightforward.
 To make an informed decision, consider:

 • What resources are available to you.
-As a beginner, you’re better off picking a language that’s popular enough to have courses, books and online forums dedicated to it.
+As a beginner, you’re better off picking a language that’s popular enough to have coding courses, books and online forums dedicated to it.

 • Where your interests lie.
 Different programming languages have different uses; are you passionate about AI, gaming, web development, or something else?